Games Without Frontiers

 Her whole team was taken out!?
 This wasn't good.

-Naruto visibly calmed.
+Hearing his name from her lips visibly calmed him.
 "Are you sure?
 Don't need my precious student having any excuses on missing her training."
-He teased.
+He joked to cover his true feelings.

 "Of course, sensei.
 Who do you think you're talking to?"
-She finished with a wink.
+She finished with a wink and a cute smile.

 "Ok, well how did you make it out of there?
 These things sound pretty nasty."